Control-M SaaS Migration

 Before You Begin

-• Verify that the most recent version of Control-M Automation API is installed on Control-M/EM server.
-For more information, see Setting Up the API.
+• Verify that the most recent version of Control-M Automation API is installed on Control-M/EM server, as described in Setting Up the API.

 • Verify that you have access to the Control-M/EM database.